11 Chapter 11: Introduction to t-tests

 Confidence Intervals (CI)

-CI = where is the Margin of Error (MOE)
+= confidence interval formula where margin of error formula is the Margin of Error (MOE)

 You will calculate an upper bound value and a lower bound value.